Home Inspection in Niagara-on-the-Lake

 41%

-41% of active listings in Niagara-on-the-Lake were built during the aluminum wiring and poly-B plumbing era.
+41% of homes in Niagara-on-the-Lake were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 1800s–1980s